Tanweth/Poll-Box/README.md

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-145875.html

 Changelog

+* 2.0.3
+	* Corrected an issue on the ASB Edition where multiple poll sideboxes on the same page would display the same number of total votes.
+	* Added an edit poll link visible to moderators of the poll's forum on both editions.
+This can be enabled and disabled with a setting on the ASB Edition (it is enabled by default).

 * 2.0.2
 	* Changed the way the total votes are displayed on the ASB Edition and compact layout, since it tended to take up two lines when the vote count reached double digits after the 2.0.1 edits.